Inducing syntactic cut-elimination for indexed nested sequents: Introduction

-are a recent extension of nested sequents introduced by Fitting~\cite{Fit15} to obtain calculi for the Geach logics.
-An indexed nested sequent is obtained by assigning an index to each traditional sequent in the nested sequent and permitting multiple traditional sequents to possess the same index.
-The following are examples of indexed nested sequents:

-As before we can present an indexed nested sequent as a tree whose nodes are decorated with a traditional sequent and an index (first two graphs below).
+An indexed nested sequent can be represented graphically as a directed tree whose nodes are decorated by traditional sequents and an index (the first two graphs below represent~(\ref{INSone}) and~(\ref{INStwo}) respectively.

-Viewing an indexed nested sequent as above does not bring us anything new.
-The key to obtaining more expressivity is to interpret those nodes of the tree with the same index ($\Gamma_{1}\DC^{n} \Delta_{1},\ldots,\Gamma_{N+1}\DC^{n}\Delta_{N+1}$, say) as a \textit{single} node decorated with $\Gamma_{1},\ldots,\Gamma_{N+1}\DC \Delta_{1},\ldots,\Delta_{N+1}$.\footnote{Of course, this interpretation needs to be justified.
-This is shown in Sec.~\ref{sec_results}--\ref{sec_relationship}.
-Here we want to provide an intuition for these objects.} Thus indexed nested sequents correspond to \textit{directed graphs} obtained by conflating certain nodes of a tree.
-The indexed nested sequents~(\ref{INSone}) and~(\ref{INStwo}) are depicted by the two rightmost graphs above.
+The key to obtaining more expressivity is to interpret those nodes of the tree with the same index ($X_{1}\DC^{a} Y_{1},\ldots,X_{N+1}\DC^{a}Y_{N+1}$, say) as a \textit{single} node decorated with $X_{1},\ldots,X_{N+1}\DC Y_{1},\ldots,Y_{N+1}$.
+Thus INS correspond to \textit{directed graphs} obtained by conflating certain nodes of a directed tree.
+The INS~(\ref{INSone}) and~(\ref{INStwo}) are depicted by the two rightmost graphs above.

-Fitting does not prove syntactic cut-elimination for his indexed nested sequent calculi for Geach logics, but instead establishes that the calculus minus the cut-rule is complete with respect to the corresponding logic's semantics.
-Such a proof is called a \textit{semantic proof of cut-elimination} and contrasts with the syntactic proofs \`{a} la Gentzen where the elimination of cuts is constructive.
+Fitting does not prove \textit{syntactic cut-elimination} for his indexed nested sequent calculi for Geach logics, but instead establishes that the calculus minus the cut rule is complete with respect to the corresponding logic's semantics.
+Such a proof is called a \textit{semantic proof of cut-elimination} and contrasts with the syntactic proofs \`{a} la Gentzen which rely solely on the proof calculus.